GerardoCendejas/AGaVE/README.md

 minimap2 -d /path/to/viral/index.mmi file.fasta
 ```

 Where `file.fasta` is the fasta file containing the reference sequences and `/path/to/viral/index.mm` is the final location of the indexed database.
-Please note how the reference database can be easily modified and replaced just by indexing a different fasta file that may be more relevant for you.
+Please note how the reference database can be easily modified and replaced just by indexing a different fasta file that may be more relevant to you.

 ### Config file